jimbateson/jamesbateson.co.uk/src/articles/reflecting-on-and-rebranding-myself.md

 ## Personal development

 During the search for a new job, I'd like to take the time also to start doing more of what I love in terms of article writing and experimenting with code.
+Whether this be some tinkering on codepen, finally getting around to making some updates on this site, or trying something a bit different.

+Using Figma more for actually designing components/layouts is something I'm actively going through also.

-Whether this be some tinkering on codepen, finally getting around to making some updates on this site, or trying something a bit different, there are lots of areas I need to improve in, and I mustn't try and do too much and take this break to look after my wellbeing also.
+There are lots of areas I need to improve in, and I mustn't try and do too much and take this break to look after my wellbeing also.

+One thing that I have taken from my previous role that I need to work on personally is ensuring that I getter a better work/life balance and think about be more consistent and often, opposed to cramming lots in a short space of time and then burning out.